July 24, 2025

-Understanding how it works, along with its pros and cons, can help you make smarter business decisions and prevent financial gaps.
+In this guide, we'll explain how it works, its pros and cons, and how to manage it to help you make smarter business decisions and prevent financial gaps.

 • For buyers: Provides flexibility, allowing them to manage cash flow before paying invoices

-• For sellers: This means waiting longer for payment, which can affect liquidity and financial planning
+• For sellers: Means waiting longer for payment, which can affect liquidity and financial planning

+Net 45 payment terms include weekends and holidays.
 For example, say a supplier delivers office furniture to a company and issues an invoice on March 1 with net 45 terms.
-The buyer must pay by April 15—no earlier requirement, no late penalties (as long as they pay on time).
-If payment is late, the supplier may charge fees or restrict future credit terms.
+The buyer must pay by April 15.
+There’s no earlier requirement and no late penalties as long as they pay on time.
+If payment is late, the supplier may charge late fees or restrict future credit terms.

 Why do businesses use net 45?

 Payment terms aren’t one-size-fits-all.
-Some industries—like wholesale, consulting, and enterprise sales—favor net 45 because they operate on longer financial cycles.
+Some industries, such as wholesale, consulting, and enterprise sales, favor net 45 because they operate on longer financial cycles.
 Larger companies may also push for extended terms to optimize their working capital.

-Understanding net 45 is about balancing financial flexibility with vendor relationships.
-Businesses need to weigh the benefits of delayed payment against the potential impact on supplier trust and future terms.
+Using net 45 is about balancing financial flexibility with vendor relationships.
+You need to weigh the benefits of delayed payment against the potential effect on supplier trust and future terms.

 Components of net 45 payment terms